dkxl/club-manager/README.md

 ## Deployment

 You will need a working Docker environment.
-You also need git and composer.
+You also need git.

 For Debian, start here:
 https://docs.docker.com/engine/install/debian/

 On the Docker host:
 - checkout this repository to your home directory
+- update the URL and database credentials in `docker/compose.yaml`
+- replace `docker/server.crt` and `docker/server.key` with your SSL certificate and key
 - use docker compose to build and run the nginx, laravel and db containers

 ```